 Bottled the marmalade batch on November 20th, aiming for 2.7 vol CO2.
 It finished at 1.009 (7.9% ABV).

 March 2017: this has been a hit; the consensus is that it is not as good as the original 2010 effort, but the closest I’ve come.
 I entered the Chambord version into this year’s Nat’l Homebrew Competition.
 The rye is subtle; I’ll omit it next time, the roughness clashes with the otherwise smooth, floral, fruity beer.

-Here’s the recipe (below and on Brewtoad).
+Here’s the recipe.
 The 1.0 units of chamomile refers to a single tea bag, the other units are ounces.
 I sliced the ginger, ground the coriander, and added all the spices in a nylon steeping bag.
 This is for a 12 gallon batch, adjust the spices accordingly for a smaller batch.

 |Batch Size||Boil Time||IBU||SRM||Est. OG||Est. FG||ABV|

 |12 gal||60 min|

 |Red Wheat (US)||11 lbs||36.91|

 |Magnum (US)||1.5 oz||70 min||Boil||Pellet||12.4|